 You are tuned to the nation's leading radio talk show host, a program that makes the talking points.

-Well, Condoleezza Rice showed up today for her uh much anticipated commencement address at Boston College, and of course the drive-by media.
+Well, Condoleezza Rice showed up today for her much anticipated commencement address at Boston College.

 A professor wrote an op-ed in one of the newspapers announcing his resignation.

-He wasn't gonna put up with her speaking because she's a liar.
+He wasn't going to put up with her speaking because she's a liar.

-As though professors are telling the truth in classroom these days these days.
+As though professors are telling the truth in classroom these days.

 And they interviewed all kinds of students.

-They have someone lying about the war on terror coming if you're not gonna go.
+This is outrageous to have someone lying about the war and terror coming in.

 Well, a few students turned their backs, but more stood to applaud as Secretary of State Condoleezza Rice received an honorary degree and addressed the graduates at Boston College today.

-After weeks of turmoil and anti-war protests over Rice's invitation to address the Catholic scrub, Rice told the graduates that their education comes with responsibilities.
+After weeks of turmoil and anti-war protests over Rice's invitation to address the Catholic scruple, Rice told the graduates that their education comes with responsibilities.

 She drew scattered applause when she discussed what she called a commitment to reason or an obligation to test and challenge their own views.